The Roles of Dust Growth in the Temperature Evolution and Snow Line Migration in Magnetically Accreting Protoplanetary Disks: Introduction

-The internal heating process in weakly ionized, magnetically accreting disks differs significantly from the viscous heating assumed in the classical accretion disk model.
+In magnetically accreting disks mentioned above, the internal heating process differs significantly from the viscous heating in the classical accretion disk model.
 First of all, it is the Joule heating, not the dissipation of turbulence, that dominates the heat generation in MHD accretion disks with a low ionization fraction \citep{Sano01}. \citet{Hirose11} already showed using MHD simulations including Ohmic diffusion that the disk's Joule heating region is localized to a thin current layer well above the midplane, where the ionization fraction is moderately high.
 Recently, \cite{Mori2019} have confirmed the finding by \citet{Hirose11} with MHD simulations including Ohmic, ambipolar, and Hall effects.
 Because the heat is generated at low optical depths, accretion heating in magnetically accreting disks is much less efficient than in classical viscous disks with vertically uniform viscosity.

 Based on the simulation results of \citet{Mori2019}, \cite{Mori2021} constructed an empirical model that predicts the midplane temperature of a magnetically accreting protoplanetary disk from the disk's ionization structure and opacity.
 For disks around solar-type stars, they found that the snow line migrates inside $1\au$ within the first $\sim 10^{5}~\rm yr$ after star formation.
 The classical viscous model also predicts inward migration of the snow line, but the snow line's arrival time at 1 au in the MHD disk model is an order of magnitude longer in the model assuming vertically uniform viscosity (see Figure 6 of \citealt{Mori2021}).
 The MHD model suggests that planetary embryos at $1\au$ could have accreted a larger amount of water ice \citep[see also][]{Sato2016}, strongly constraining scenarios for the inner solar system formation.